pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

      :ref:`--verbose general option` of pywbemcli.

 2. Old-style(all Python versions(*Deprecated*)):  The mock script does not have a ``setup()`` function.
-This approach is not recommended, but it is supported on all supported Python versions.
-Using old-style mock scripts in a connection definition prevents caching of its mock environment.
+This approach is not recommended, but it is currently supported on all supported Python versions to allow use of scripts created before the new-style script interface was defined (pywbem version <0.8.0).
+   This deprecated interface will be removed in a future version of pywbem.
+   Using old-style mock scripts in a connection definition limits capabilities in several ways including:

+   * prevents caching of the mock environment.
+   * TODO

    Old-style mock scripts are executed as Python scripts in Python namespace ``__builtin__``, with the following Python global variables made available: